 We’re back today with more acronyms!

 Accelerated Mobile Pages are an important development to be aware of.
-We’ll be going through a rundown of what AMPs are and how you can incorporate them into your digital marketing strategy for the best results.
+We’ll be going through a rundown of what AMPs are.
+How you can incorporate them into your digital marketing strategy for the best results.
+For a deeper dive, explore our guide on Micro-Moments Marketing.

 The technical explanation is that AMPs are stripped-down versions of HTML code that improve faster page load and responsiveness.
 It’s also open source, a great thing as we all know when it comes to extending the shelf life of a product through user-provided enhancements and tweaks.